 Let’s break it down further.
 Since we have no control over the weight of our bones and organs, we’ll focus on the three (somewhat) controllable constituents of body weight: muscle, fat, and water.
 Water is the body’s most basic medium needed for all biological reactions and makes up to 60% of the human body.
 You’ve heard it before, but let me repeat it: hydration is essential to health.

-This leaves us to discuss the dynamic duo fueling diet culture: muscle and fat.
+This leaves us to discuss the dynamic duo that fuels diet culture’s marketing scheme: muscle and fat.
 Diet culture conditions us to believe that building muscle and losing fat are the most prominent goals for achieving health.
-In our fat-phobic culture however, we forget about the important roles that fat upholds in the body.
+In our fat-phobic culture, however, we forget about the important roles that fat upholds in the body.
 From hormonal regulation and reproduction to the health of our brain, bones, and even skin, body fat is a key player alongside muscle mass.
-Lastly, diet culture often ignores the simple fact that muscle weighs more than fat and when you engage in strength training activity (like dancing), your body weight is naturally higher.
+Lastly, diet culture ignores the simple fact that muscle weighs more than fat and when you engage in strength training activity (like dancing), your body weight is naturally higher.
+To learn more about the role of fat on the body, click here.

-A healthy body weight is one that can be maintained without constant dieting or without restricted food intake.
-A healthy body weight is a weight that can be accepted by YOU.
-Yes, YOU are in charge of your body and therefore, YOU need to feel good in your body.
-When we allow cultural norms to define our individual ideal body shape or weight, we risk the weight (pun intended) of body dissatisfaction.
+A healthy weight is one that can be maintained without constant dieting, without restricted food intake, and without obsessive exercise routines.
+Rather than using food as a tool to control body weight, enjoy food as an experience.
+If you need help, a licensed Registered Dietitian Nutritionist is your best source for advice.
+When we allow cultural norms (like the glorification of dieting and hard-core exercise routines) to define our individual ideal body shape or weight, we risk the weight (pun intended) of body dissatisfaction.

 I cannot deny that, by society’s standards, I am thin.
 I am aware that I experience thin privilege as a result of my body type – by bearing a close-in-size resemblance to most of the media’s depictions of “wellness.”
 Yes, it is arguably easier for me to move through the world than for someone whose body type is not as celebrated by the mainstream.
 I do not know how it feels to live in a bigger body, and I do not know how it feels to be on the outside of diet culture’s social standard that unfortunately glorifies thinness.
 I will be the first to say that I do not know how it feels to walk into a store that doesn’t carry my size, and although body shaming happens to all types of bodies, including us “thin” folk, I by no means equate the shaming that I feel on the same level as the systemic, fat-phobic, and epidemic of shame placed on larger bodies.